 When will power alone is not enough, there are various treatments and plenty of support services to help you kick the habit.
 These include:

 - non-carcinogenic Nicotine Replacement Therapy (NRT) products can help reduce withdrawal symptoms - they come in the form of patches, gum, inhaler, nasal spray and lozenges

 - the drug bupropion is a non-nicotine tablet which also works to inhibit nicotine cravings

 Using a support service

 The Public Health Agency website 'want2stop' offers a range of information and advice for those wanting to quit smoking, including information on local cessation services.
-If you want assistance in giving up smoking:

 You can also ask your GP or local pharmacy